Oro Documentation

 Search Engine

-Search engine is an entry point in Oro application that is used to perform search request.
+Search engine is an entry point in the Oro application that is used to perform search request.
 Search engine implements Oro\Bundle\SearchBundle\Engine\EngineInterface interface with one method - search(Query $query, array $context = []).

 This method accepts a low level query object (Oro\Bundle\SearchBundle\QueryQuery), sends a request to the search engine and returns result object (Oro\Bundle\SearchBundle\QueryResult).
 The $context variable may be used to pass additional parameters specific for the search engines.
 A default website search engine is accessible via the oro_website_search.engine service.